Ande404/Map-Web-Application/README.md

 To see more base map layers read [ArcGIS web maps](https://developers.arcgis.com/javascript/latest/api-reference/esri-WebMap.html)

+## Contributions

+Anyone and everyone is welcome to contribute.
+I accept all pull requests :)

 ## Built With

 * [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) - The web framework used